 Step 3: Create an Order Form with Gravity Form

-At the right bottom, there are two important sections to configure: Post Fields and Pricing Fields
+At the bottom right are two critical sections to configure: Post Fields and Pricing Fields.

 Post fields

-The information in these post fields gives customers an overview of the product you’re offering.
-With the user-friendly interface, configure settings can be done in the front end.
+The information in these post fields gives customers an overview of your product.
+Configure settings can be configured in the front end with a user-friendly interface.

-You just need to drag and drop any fields on the right sidebar.
-Name, Descriptions, Submit Button, CAPTCHA are necessary fields.
-You can provide more details by adding images or other custom fields for your purposes.
+You can drag and drop any fields on the right sidebar.
+The necessary fields are Name, Descriptions, Submit Button, and CAPTCHA.
+You can provide more details by adding images or other custom fields.

-Since most premium content is digital products, don’t forget to add the Email fields.
-Unless you want to sell the print copies of your content, you might need to include Address and Phone Number areas.
+Remember to add the Email fields since most premium content is digital products.
+Unless you want to sell print copies of your content, you might need to include the Address and Phone Number areas.

 Pricing Fields

-There are some must-have fields for your products.
+Some fields are must-haves for your products.
 In particular, Product fields will be set as a hidden type since they hold the total product price based on users’ selection.

 Under Field Type, change the settings to Drop Down.
-In the Choices section, fill the Label, Value, and Price with your preference for the products.
+In the Choices section, fill in the Label, Value, and Price with your product preference.

 Make sure you have the Credit Card option in your form.
-It’s where customers can complete the transaction by filling in their payment information.
+This is where customers can complete the transaction by entering their payment information.

 Step 4: Create a Feed for Your Form

-In order to interpret the information of your form, you need to create a feed to submit the form data to the selected payment provider.
+To interpret the information on your form, you need to create a feed to submit the form data to the selected payment provider.
 Open the Settings below the form title and click on PayPal’s add-on.

 On the feed settings page, after naming your feed, choose the transaction type.
 It could be either Products and services or Subscriptions.
 The options will vary depending on the transaction type you pick.

-The billing information should be configured as well to ensure every option matches the form fields.
-Then hit Update to save all the settings.
+The billing information should also be configured to ensure every option matches the form fields.
+Then, hit Update to save all the settings.

 Step 5: Associate Form with Your Premium Content

-After protecting your content with Password Protect WordPress Pro, and creating your saleable form with Gravity Form.
-Now it’s time to connect them together with PPWP Forms Integration and start monetizing.
-You should use the Quick Access Link extension to attach the password-protected content into your form and sell it to customers in a hassle-free way.
+After protecting your content with Password Protect WordPress Pro and creating your saleable form with Gravity Form, it’s time to connect them with PPWP Forms Integration and start monetizing.
+It would help if you used the Quick Access Link extension to attach the password-protected content to your form and sell it to customers hassle-free.

-In the Forms section, click on PPWP Pro to open the PPWP Quick Access Link settings.
+In the Forms section, click PPWP Pro to open the PPWP Quick Access Link settings.

-- Step 2: Tick on the checkbox right below to set the usage limit based on clicks or the product quantity.
-You can also restrict the access to the products by expiring the access links after certain dates.
+- Step 2: Tick the checkbox right below to set the usage limit based on clicks or the product quantity.
+You can also restrict product access by expiring the access links after specific dates.

-- Step 3: Gravity Form uses merge tags to create dynamic content for users.
-PPWP integration provides essential tags to display information such as the password, quick access links and restriction once customers submit the form.
+- Step 3: Gravity Form uses merge tags to create dynamic user content.
+PPWP integration provides essential tags to display information such as passwords, quick access links, and restrictions once customers submit the form.

-Here’s the example of how you can display those tags in your form.
+Here’s an example of displaying those tags in your form.

 It will turn out to be like this short and sweet message